-Study identifies how zebrafish regrow their brainsNovember 9th, 2012 by Lin Edwards in Medical research /
+Study identifies how zebrafish regrow their brainsNovember 9, 2012 by Lin Edwards in Medicine & Health / Medical research

 (Medical Xpress)—An international team of scientists has discovered the mechanism by which zebrafish can re-grow brain neurons after they have suffered traumatic brain injury, and that this mechanism is associated with inflammation.

 The zebrafish (Danio rerio) is a small tropical freshwater minnow native to the Himalayan region.
 Zebrafish are common aquarium fish, and they are often used in research on genetics, cancer, and vertebrate development.
 They are also commonly used in scientific research because of their ability to regenerate tissues and organs such as brain, spinal cord, skin, fins, and heart after traumatic injury.
 Until now scientists have known the fish could regenerate their brains, but have not understood the mechanism.